Why Chat GPT is bad for SEO content generation

 Let’s look at the case for and against ChatGPT for SEO.

 First, let’s consider what SEO aims to accomplish.
-If you don’t know anything about SEO, start by understanding what SEO can do for B2B companies.
+If you know nothing about SEO, start by understanding what it can do for B2B companies.

 SEO, at its core, is a competitive marketing discipline focused on outranking other websites in the search index by offering a superior experience.

-I’d push back by saying search ranking algorithms are imperfect.
-They strive to be an objective quality ranking, but fall short of reaching their goal.
-SEOs may exploit imperfections in the system, sometimes delivering poor quality results to the top of the search page.
+I’d counter by saying search ranking algorithms are imperfect.
+They strive to achieve objective quality rankings but fall short of reaching their goal.
+SEOs may exploit imperfections in the system, sometimes delivering poor-quality results to the top of the search page.

 If everyone uses ChatGPT…